eric-guerin/gradient-terrains/README.md

 ## Output

-The result is put in the result subdirectory using the defaut name results.pgm.
+The result is put in the result subdirectory using the defaut name result.pgm.

 ## Paper

 If you use this code, please cite the paper it is drawn from:
 <pre>
   @article {guerin2022,
       author = {Eric Guérin and Adrien Peytavie and Simon Masnou and Julie Digne and Basile Sauvage and James Gain and Eric Galin}, title = {Gradient Terrain Authoring},
       journal = {Computer Graphics Forum
                  (proceedings of Eurographics 2022)},